rombrew/phobia/doc/CommandLineInterface.md

 These are the basic special keys that are used in the CLI:

-- `Return` - Run the current line.
+- `Return` - Run the command from current line.
 - `Backspace` or `Delete` - Erase last typed character.
 - `Tab` or (@) - Automplete function.
 - `Shift` + `Tab` - Automplete function reverse.